Loyola University Maryland

 (1.50 cr.)

 Private instruction in musical instruments and voice.
-12 45-minute lessons with independent practice as prescribed by the teacher.
-Restricted to declared music majors and minors and performing arts comprehensive track majors.
-May be repeated for credit.
+Each lesson is 45 minutes per week with independent practice as prescribed by the teacher.
+May repeated 7 times for degree credit.

 Catalogue Years 2012-2022 and Earlier